anjambor/MED263_Final-Project/README.md

 This project aims to provide a tutorial on analyzing single-cell RNA sequencing data using the scanpy package.
 The tutorial is designed for users with basic Python and Jupyter Notebook knowledge.

 ## Background:
 RNA sequencing can mostly be done in two ways: by sequencing the mixed RNA from the source of interest across cells (bulk sequencing) or by sequencing the transcriptomes of each cell individually (single-cell sequencing).
 Most of the time, mixing the RNA of all the cells is cheaper and easier than single-cell sequencing, which is expensive and hard to do.
 Bulk RNA-Seq gives cell-averaged expression profiles, which are generally easier to analyze but hide some important complexity.
 For example, some drugs may only affect certain types of cells or the way those cells communicate with each other.
 Even on cultured cells, it is hard to find these cells with simple bulk RNA-seq.
 So, looking at gene expression in a single cell is important to find these kinds of connections.
+Single-cell RNA-seq enables transcriptomic profiling at a single cell resolution, permitting the identification and characterization of different cell types in a bulk tissue sample, as well as the calculation of their relative abundance.

 ## Goals:
 This tutorial aims to provide a step-by-step guide to analyzing single-cell human PBMCs using the scanpy package, from the processed/post-alignment count matrix to transcript expression analysis, clustering, covariate regression, and final publication-ready visualization generation.